Best cassette players 2024: Rekindle your love for analogue tapes with a too-cool-for-school cassette player

 When I was a teenager back in the 1980s, the vast majority of my music collection was in the form of cassette tapes - so it's pleasing for me to see the humble tape make something of a comeback.

 That said, they're not as convenient to use as vinyl or streaming, but they're a nice option to have and collecting them won't take up too much space.
-So when testing some of the best cassette players currently on the market, we used several new releases along with some older tapes - which surprisingly performed well given the passage of time.
+So when testing some of the best cassette players currently on the market, I used several new releases along with some older tapes - which surprisingly performed well given the passage of time.

-We took a look at the players' mechanisms, design and ease of use - along with how they performed and took into account their aesthetic appeal.
+I took a look at the players' mechanisms, design and ease of use - along with how they performed and took into account their aesthetic appeal.
 Price was also a factor, with several on our list coming in at the cheaper end of the market.
 That's no bad thing if you're just discovering music cassettes for the first time and don't want to go all-in on an expensive piece of hi-fi equipment.

-In addition, many modern cassette players can also convert tracks into MP3, so where applicable, we looked at how easy this was, if a flash drive was needed or if an additional software download was required.
+In addition, many modern cassette players can also convert tracks into MP3, so where applicable, I looked at how easy this was, if a flash drive was needed or if an additional software download was required.

 You can trust Louder Our experienced team has worked for some of the biggest brands in music.
 From testing headphones to reviewing albums, our experts aim to create reviews you can trust.
 Find out more about how we review.